My setup

 • Steelcase Gesture Chair

-After going through a barage of Ergonomic chair reviews on YouTube, I decided to go with the Steelcase Gesture and 2 years later, I’m still happy with my decision.
+After a barrage of ergonomic chair reviews on YouTube, I chose the Steelcase Gesture.
+Two years later, I’m still happy with it.

 Development tools